wisdomtl/EasyLog/README.md

 The log processing logic is like a Flexible production line.
 By EasyLog, it is easy to customize your own Flexible production line.

+EasyLog is designed with chain of responsibility, each log processing logic is abstracted as an`Interceptor<T>`.
+The Interceptors are not standalone, they are chained with each other.
+It means the output of previous Interceptor is the input of the next one.

 ## 1. Initialization
 ```kotlin
 EasyLog.addInterceptor(LogcatInterceptor()) // add logcat intercepter